vroger11/pre-commit-action/README.md

-this action is in maintenance-only mode and will not be accepting new features.
+This action is a fork of pre-commit/action.
+It is designed to add some new features of pre-commit.ci and maintain the action.

-generally you want to use [pre-commit.ci] which is faster and has more features.
+Generally you want to use [pre-commit.ci] which is faster and has more features.

 [pre-commit.ci]: https://pre-commit.ci